wintercms/meta/release-notes/build-460.md

 - Improved the UX of checkbox lists "Select All", "Select None" bulk actions
 - Changed the cursor to be a `grab` cursor when hovering over table headers to indicate that they are a scrollable container
 - Made the record "Delete" button consistent across the core backend controllers by replacing User Roles & User Groups delete buttons with the standard trash can icon button
+- Fixed issue where form tabs would initially be unstyled until the JS had loaded and initialized them
+- Added support for making radio fields display inline by adding `cssClass: 'inline-options'` to their properties
+- Added auto detection of the field `required` property for fields that have `required_if` model validation rules

 ## API Changes:
 - `media.file.upload` event now passes the `$path` argument by reference.